cristianoliveira/ergo/README.md

 Browsers can be configured to use a specific proxy.
 Use this method as an alternative to system-wide configuration.

-Keep in mind that if you requested the site before setting the proxy properly, you have to reset the cache of the browser or change the name of the service
+Keep in mind that if you requested the site before setting the proxy properly, you have to reset the cache of the browser or change the name of the service.
+In `incognito` windows cache is disabled by default, so you can use them if you don't wish to delete the cache

 Also you should not use the default `.dev` domain, we suggest `.test` instead (see [#58](https://github.com/cristianoliveira/ergo/issues/58)) unless your service supports https out of the box and you have already a certificate